Italy

 • It is not clear whether quality assurance audits are undertaken as no information is available.

-• Applicants to either procedure do not have an automatic right to residence and convention rights, but they can apply for a temporary residence permit, which is generally granted within the administrative procedure, but in the case of the judicial procedure, the police has discretion, and some may be refused a residence permit.
+• Applicants to either procedure do not have an automatic right to residence and convention rights, but they can apply for a temporary residence permit, which is generally granted within the administrative procedure, but in the case of the judicial procedure, the judge and the police have discretion, and some may be refused a residence permit.

-• If the applicant already has a residence permit and applies for stateless status, they can benefit from a temporary residence permit pending the procedure, which grants them the right to work.
-In practice it is quite unusual for a person to hold a residence permit before applying for stateless status.
+• If the applicant already has a residence permit and applies for statelessness status, they can benefit from a temporary residence permit pending the procedure, which grants them the right to work.
+In practice it is quite unusual for a person to hold a residence permit before applying for statelessness status.

 • The law does not otherwise specify the right to work pending the procedure.

-• A negative decision in the administrative procedure can be appealed, and, at the end of the administrative procedure, an applicant may undertake a judicial procedure.
+• A negative decision in the administrative procedure can, in theory, be appealed, and at the end of the administrative procedure an applicant may undertake a judicial procedure.
 If rejected in the judicial procedure, there is the possibility to appeal before the Court of Appeal and the Court of Cassation.

 • Free legal aid is available before the courts but there are eligibility criteria (low income and no assets).
 If an applicant does not qualify for free legal aid, as well as paying for legal representation they must also pay a fee to make the appeal.